At A Glance

 Cross-sectional survey.

-Complex, stratified, multistage, probability sample representative of the civilian, non-institutionalized US population.
+Complex, stratified, multistage, probability sample representative of the civilian, non-institutionalized U.S. population.
 Oversampling of specific age groups, racial/ethnic groups, and low-socioeconomic status populations.
 Learn more.

 Sample Size